From veering triangulations to link spaces and back again: Veering triangulations

 In $(1')$ we have a forked river $R^k_1$ as in \refdef{Forked}.
 Note that $R^k_1$ has one more coastal edge than the original river $R^k$ but has the \emph{same} riverbanks.
 Thus the only in-fill on the top (or bottom) of the current continent is the unique sink in $R^k_1$.
 In $(1')$ the distributary on the left riverbank has length one while the distributary to the right has length zero.

 When we in-fill the sink of $R^k_1$, there are two possibilities, shown in $(2')$ and $(2)$, as the top edge of the landfill tetrahedron is blue or red.
 In example $(2)$ we obtain a river $R^{k+1}$ which has been routed along the distributary (to the left) in $R^k_1$.
 Again we claim that $c(R^{k+1}) < c(R^k)$.
 Firstly, in-fills disjoint from $R^{k+1}$ do not alter it.
 Also, while $R^k$ and $R^{k+1}$ have the same length, the height of the second-to-last fall of $R^{k+1}$ is smaller than that of $R^k$.
-Since we do not control the change in height of the last fall, our complexity is lexicographic.

 In example $(2')$ we obtain a forked river $R^k_2$.
 Note that the sink is further upstream while the total length of the distributaries has increased by one.
 Again the only in-fill on the boundary of the continent is the sink of $R^k_2$.
 At that point we will either obtain $(3)$, a river with lower complexity, or $(3')$, a forked river where the sink has moved upstream and one of the distributaries is one triangle larger.